Chasingpy/IMS-automation-test-bed/README.md

 ## Instruction
 In this section, we give guidance on how to use the code to realize automation.
 ### Codec Parameter Effect Study
 - For the first step, please download **Parameter.py、ffmpeg tool and model folder** as preparation.
-Please put all the document including your tested videos under the same path.
+Please put all the document including your tested videos under the same path. **Before using the ffmpeg tool, please enter "chmod 777" command to change the file permission.**
 - Run the **Parameter.py** and follow the instructions to provide information about your tested codec and video contents.
 As for the video resolution, please enter format like "1920*1080". <br><img src="Image/question1.png" width="350">
 - After enter details about tested codec and video sequences, you will be asked which parameter you would like to test.
 Please enter your choice with a number.<br><img src="Image/choice1.png" width="350">
 - The calculation results will be stored in a folder.
 Open the folder you will find that all the data including PSNR and SSIM results is in the folder and there is another folder to be open.<br><img src="Image/data1.png" width="350">